Codium-ai/pr-agent/docs/REVIEW.md

 The tool will automatically approve the PR, and add a comment with the approval.

-You can also enable auto-approval only if the PR meets certain requirements, such as that the `estimated_review_effort` is equal or below a certain threshold, by adjusting the flag:
+You can also enable auto-approval only if the PR meets certain requirements, such as that the `estimated_review_effort` label is equal or below a certain threshold, by adjusting the flag:
 ```
 [pr_reviewer]
 maximal_review_effort = 5